Bear River (Nova Scotia): Bridges

 In addition to the railway bridge, built in 1912 and demolished in late 2011, there are two primary highway bridges which span the Bear River.
-The longest is the Bear River Bridge located on Highway 101 at the mouth of the river (which drains into the Annapolis Basin), approximately 6 km from the village.
+The longest is the Bear River Bridge located on Highway 101 at the mouth of the river (which drains into the Annapolis Basin), approximately 6 km from the community.
 The second is located in downtown Bear River and connects the two halves of the village together.
 There are several shorter bridges further inland.